SPKB24/Simple-Recipe/README.md

 Once they have filled in the necessary information, we will make an API call to Yummly (using net/url) requesting a JSON file with recipes that best include the inputted ingredients.
 We will further parse the list to remove any recipes that have items from your blacklist.
 To handle JSON file parsing, we will use the JSON library.

 One we have our final recipes, we will once again use racket/gui to display them for users to choose from.
+Information that is displayed includes the ingredeints, nutritional facts, link to the preparation details, a picture of the finished product, and more!

 ## Schedule
 ### First Milestone (Sun Apr 9)